Arrested in Arizona

-After a person has been arrested for a felony or other criminal offense, they are either cited and released or taken to the local jail for processing and for their initial appearance.
+After a person has been arrested in Arizona for a felony or other criminal offense, they are either cited and released or taken to the local jail for processing and for their initial appearance.

-If you have been arrested for a criminal offense and booked into jail, by law you are to be seen by a magistrate within 24 hours.
+If arrested in Arizona for a criminal offense and booked into jail, by law, you must see a magistrate within 24 hours.
 At the initial appearance, the magistrate will do the following:

 The determination of release conditions is often the most critical event that happens at the Initial Appearance.
-Nobody wants to be stuck in jail while their criminal case is pending.
-There a several different types of release: A person can be released to their Own Recognizance, to the supervision of pretrial services, or be given a bond.
+Nobody wants to sit in jail, waiting for their pending criminal case.
+There a several different types of release:

 In Maricopa County, Initial Appearances are held at the 4th Avenue Jail every three hours.
 This means a person can have their appearance late at night or early in the morning.
 At the close of the hearing the judge will advise you of your next court date.